surt91/randomWalk/README.md

 Documentatation
 ---------------

-Doxygen documentation is at https://hendrik.schawe.me/randomWalk
+Doxygen documentation of the latest version is at [surt91.github.io/randomWalk](https://surt91.github.io/randomWalk).

 Dependencies